aws-samples/amazon-sagemaker-from-idea-to-production/README.md

 ### Prerequisites
 You need an **AWS account**.
 If you don't already have an account, follow the [Setting Up Your AWS Environment](https://aws.amazon.com/getting-started/guides/setup-environment/) getting started guide for a quick overview.

+### AWS Instructor-led workshop
+If you participating in an AWS Immersion Day and would like to use a provided AWS account, please follow this [instructions](https://catalog.us-east-1.prod.workshops.aws/workshops/63069e26-921c-4ce1-9cc7-dd882ff62575/en-US/prerequisites/option1) how to claim your AWS account via Event Engine and how to start SageMaker Studio.
+❗ Skip the steps **Set up Amazon SageMaker Studio domain** and **Deploy CloudFormation template** if you use Event Engine and AWS-provisioned account.

 ### Set up Amazon SageMaker Studio domain
 To run the notebooks you can use [SageMaker Studio](https://aws.amazon.com/sagemaker/studio/) which requires a [SageMaker Studio domain](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-entity-status.html).